sdupadhyay/Batch-Assignment/README.md

   - Search bar to filter Blog by title or content
   - Static Site Generation (SSG)
   - Responsive Design
+  - Google font as per figma design

+#### Library and Frameworks used
+ `Next JS`
+ `TypeScript`
+ `Tailwind CSS`

+- For Static Side Generation Next Js is used.
-For CSS Tailwind library is used.
+- For Responsive website Tailwind css is used.

  <a href="https://batch-blog-assignment.vercel.app/">Vercel Deployment Link</a>